ajosedev/knowledge/notes/20231215081938-css-variables-flow.md

 ```

 For the SWAN tokens re-architecture, we had custom code that any token (token A) that (recursively) read from another token which changed in a mode (token B), (token A) would be re-set in the mode. i.e. it re-declared the calculation as mentioned above.

+The alternative method is that whenever you change tokens, you force a recalculation of all tokens.
+In the above example, this would mean setting `.swan .swan-dark-mode` on the appropriate element, meaning it both sets dark mode, but re-calculates everything necessary.

 This is also true for component tokens, which by their nature usually read from a semantic token.
 If you are using CSS variables to control things more similar to 'state', consider separating the idea of a token from a CSS variable. i.e. calculating a width of a component is 'state', and thus should be done with non-token CSS variables all of which are set and read from the component-level class.